Gillette physical therapist, Jane McMillan, has a secret tool to help motivate patients to do the hard work of rehabilitation.

-Michael is 9 and a recent growth spurt prompted his family to investigate new walker options to make him more comfortable.
+A recent growth spurt prompted Michael's family to investigate new walker options to make him more comfortable.
 “We do exercises at home and Michael is getting stronger and more determined,” Louise says.

 Michael Holley was a micro-preemie and was born at just 26 weeks and two days.
 “Because he was born about three months too early, the doctors told us to be prepared for the possibility that Michael could have cerebral palsy,” his mother, Louise, recalls.
 “As he grew, my husband, Brian, and I noticed Michael was missing milestones.
 We were familiar with Gillette and knew it was the place to go to receive expert diagnosis and care for cerebral palsy.”

 Gillette is home to the Cerebral Palsy Institute which is the world's foremost innovator in clinical care, forward-thinking research, and patient advocacy.
 Gillette has more than 140 specilists to provide comprehensive CP care and includes, pediatric orthopedics, neurology, neurosurgery and therapists.

 The Holley family lives in Brooklyn Park.
 MN appreciates the convenience and comprehensive services offered at the Maple Grove Clinic.
 It was expanded in 2020 to help serve Gillette families in the northern and western Twin Cities suburbs.
 There is now more space for new programs and services such as advanced imaging and X-ray, including state-of-the-art low-dose EOS X-ray.
 Families can have easier access to physical, occupational and speech therapy services and well as increased orthotics and prosthetic services.